-Lord Louis Mountbatten was infamously assassinated by the IRA in 1979 when his boat was blown up off the coast of Sligo. but who was the British statesman?
+Lord Louis Mountbatten was infamously assassinated by the IRA on this day in 1979 when his boat was blown up off the coast of Sligo. but who was the British statesman?
 And why was he a target for Irish republicans?

 An uncle of Prince Philip and a second cousin once removed of Queen Elizabeth II, Mountbatten was a man of monstrous vanity and had reportedly been a target of the Provisional IRA long before his assassination in 1979.